Welcome to Sphynxlair! Connect with Sphynx owners & enthusiasts around the world!

 How Long Can my Sphynx Cat Live with HCM?

 Every Sphynx cat will carry their own history of the disease, and it is impossible to predict the prognosis of any Sphynx cat with HCM.
 However, existing technology offers great possibility of several more months to several years, and depending on the overall condition of your cat at diagnosis.
-A dedicated Sphynx owner can help by working closely with their vet, and by providing a warm, stress-free environment for their Sphynx companion and their Sphynx could have a long and enjoyable life with their human.

 Back